-Ok, we don’t actually endorse full-on bribery, but there’s nothing wrong with a little extrinsic motivation every now and then.
+Okay, we don’t actually endorse full-on bribery, but there’s nothing wrong with a little extrinsic motivation every now and then.
 Teacher Gina D. suggests, “I give my students peppermints as each task is complete.”
-The peppermints are a reward, a distraction and can also be helpful if the particular lab has an associated strong odor.
-Along the same lines, teacher Rachel M. suggests picking up “some nice smelling soap or lotion for students to use after lab.
+The peppermints are a reward, a distraction, and can also be helpful if the particular lab has an associated strong odor.
+Along the same lines, teacher Rachel M. suggests picking up “some nice-smelling soap or lotion for students to use after lab.
 If they participate and get the work done, they can use the special soap and lotion.
 It works for me.”
 Little treats to look forward to can often make wary students more willing.

 Knowing that it won’t last forever makes a difference whenever a person has to do something that they might find uncomfortable.
 Using a timer to help kids move from one step to the next can be helpful, particularly if kids know what the timeline looks like ahead of time.
 Seeing that only 20 minutes of the lab time is actually devoted to the portion that they may be nervous about can be comforting to some students.

-Help students understand the purpose of the lab, and exactly what they can learn from it and why it’s so important.
+Help students understand the purpose of the lab, exactly what they can learn from it, and why it’s so important.
 They might be more willing to take risks that way.
 Tell them why this lab is fascinating.
 Tell them what you expect them to learn.
 Help them understand why it matters.
 If you can make a frog dissection sound like the most exciting and entertaining science lab they’re going to experience all year, then even your reluctant students just might go along with you for the ride.
-Let them know that this is the lab that over the years has inspired many students to pursue medicine, biology or veterinary medicine as a career.
-Biology teacher Colleen F. says, “I always tell them that gross things are science awesomeness and that this will be the best thing they do all day.
-I find my over-enthusiasm for science helps, even if I get a few strange looks.”
-We know that our own energy as teachers can set the tone for the room.
-Biology lab is the time to use your positive energy to your advantage and move kids forward.

-No, not, totally in charge—that could lead to disaster.
+No, not totally in charge—that could lead to disaster.
 But give your students some autonomy.
 Ask them to design their own lab.
-Teri at Crazy Teaching asked her physics students to propose and execute labs which answer key physics questions.
-Teri says, “Over the years, I had to learn that student self-designed labs are exercises in thinking and creativity, not about content and getting it "right."
+Teri at Crazy Teaching asked her physics students to propose and execute labs that answer key physics questions.
+Teri says, “Over the years, I had to learn that student self-designed labs are exercises in thinking and creativity, not about content and getting it ‘right.’
 Instead, these labs are about giving students the opportunity to make their own mistakes, realize they made the mistakes, and then allow them to fix those mistakes.
-It's more about the process than the science to me, about seeing them learning how to learn.“ Students will always do better when they own their learning process, whether it’s physics, biology or even English.
+It's more about the process than the science to me, about seeing them learning how to learn.”

 Science lab is the perfect vehicle for the kind of hands-on learning that captures the imagination of the majority of our students.
 Helping all of our students to enjoy lab can build a lasting love of science.